shabz5297/IBM-Skillsbuild-project/Documentation/user-stories.md

 - Experience points increase when courses are completed.
 - Level upgrades occur automatically when defined thresholds are reached.
 - The current level is visible on the dashboard, profile, and leaderboard.
+- Levels are shown as a progress bar with XP

 ---